Advocate for Adults with Disabilities

 Involvement in “get out the vote” and advocacy, teaches our employees and clients alike about the democratic process, leadership, and valuable life skills.
 Serving on committees as part of the advocacy program, making motions, grassroots organizing, and communicating with government officials, helps us learn not only about the political process, but also about compromise, conflict resolution, group processing, teamwork, effective communication, persuasion, and leadership.

-Help public policymakers who need – and more often than not welcome – citizen input.
+Help public policymakers who need – and most often welcome – citizen input.

 It is a common misperception that legislators and other government officials don’t care and don’t need our input.
 Legislators, in particular, have limited staff and research capabilities and are challenged to know about a broad array of issues often beyond their own expertise.
 Most policymakers sincerely want to make the best decisions.
 Getting the informed views of people close to the issue and impacted by their actions is one way to make more informed decisions.